 - Laura Michelson, Alcohol and Drug Specialist, firstname.lastname@example.org

 - Collegiate Recovery Collaborative -- See what area colleges are providing for students in recovery

-- What It's Like to Be in Recovery -- Michael Botticellie Director of the Office of National Drug Control Policy (White House) shares his experience.
+- What It's Like to Be in Recovery -- Michael Botticelli, Director of the Office of National Drug Control Policy (White House), shares his experience.